provocon/coremedia-build-docker/README.md

 ## Availability

-This container can be used via the canonical name `provocon/coremedia-build`.
+This image can be used via the canonical name `provocon/coremedia-build`.
 The tag `latest` should be expected to be usable for the latest release by [CoreMedia][coremedia].

-Tags are named after the first release for which the implemented changes are required.
+Tags are named after the first release where the implemented changes are required.
 Thus, `1801` can be used for releases e.g. cms-9-1801 and onwards.
-`1904` is the last release intended for CMS-9 and LiveContext 3, while `1907`
+`1904` is the last release intended for CMS-9 and LiveContext 3. `1907`
-is the first release for CMCC-10, which can be used at least up to CMCC-10-2004.
+was the first release for CMCC-10, which can be used at least up to CMCC-10-2004 and so on.

+* `2110` is the current release to work with CMCC-10.
+* `2307` is the current release to work with CMCC-11.

 The latest Tag works with - at least again - CMCC-11-2310 starting from CMCC-11-2307.

-Unpublished, daily builds are available from the [GitHub][github] and [GitLab][gitlab] project registries.
+Unpublished, daily builds are available from the [Codeberg][codeberg], [GitHub][github] and [GitLab][gitlab] project registries.

 ## Usage